Online RN-to-BSN Degree Track

 Your order is shipped within 24 hours.
 Orders can take up to 5-7 days for delivery.

 Offers you the right book in a variety of formats

 Payment options – credit cards, PayPal, financial aid vouchers for qualifying students

 Money-saving used books

 The first nursing course students will take is NRSA 313: BSN Success Strategies and Nursing Informatics.
-The purpose of this course is to orient students to Kettering College, to the B.S.N. degree, and to informatics systems, as well as to provide students with the knowledge and skills that will help them to be successful in an online learning environment.
+The purpose of this course is to orient students to Kettering College, to the online RN-to-BSN degree track, and to informatics systems, as well as to provide students with the knowledge and skills that will help them to be successful in an online learning environment.

 12. What computer proficiency is needed, and what are the technical requirements for online study?

 Computer skills include proficiency in the Microsoft Windows environment – primarily Word, Excel, and PowerPoint.
 The ability to effectively navigate the Internet, email and attachments is needed.
 Information about technology and computers at Kettering College is available in the Information Technology section of this site.

 To be successful in the online courses, you will need access to a computer with the requirements found in the Information Technology section of this site.